Gwash3189/dnd-dw-crossover/rules.md

   * `Attack Roll < AC / 2`

 #### Initiative
+* No Monsters turns & instead attack as part of GM soft & hard moves.
 * Remove initiative & replace with Dungeon world style fighting
   * Characters are prompted with soft moves
     * *the minotaur charges, horns down, what do you do?*